 - Certificate program season begins May 1 – April 30th each year.
 Teams can apply after May 1st. of the new season going forward.

-- For some FLLJR teams, this may mean mentorship during the last half of the previous years game for some teams
+- For some FLL teams, this may mean mentorship during the last half of the previous year’s game some teams

-- e.g. if a team mentors in July/Aug – this would count as a season for a specific team’s participation in the program.
+- e.g. if a team mentor in July/Aug – this would count as a season for a specific team’s participation in the program.

-- All teams will first receive a Digital Certificate immediately after being approved by the program director
+- All teams will receive a Digital Certificate immediately after being approved by the program director

-- Mentor team will go online at to start the submission process – entering mentoring team information and mentee information.
+- The mentor team will go online to start the submission process – entering mentoring team information and mentee information.
 Please ensure the contact information is correct.

 - Teams will immediately receive notice if their application is accepted or denied, and if approved, will receive a digital certificate followed by a hard copy sent out to the mentoring team